cristianhares/blackbox_appliance/README.md

 ------------------------------------------------------------------
 **Instructions for ISO generation**<br/>
-Download the Centos7 minimal ISO of the minor version of your choosing and put it in the ISO_INPUT_DIR folder defined in the script (default: iso_input).<br/>
+(Optional, the script will do it for you if needed) Download the Centos7 minimal ISO of the minor version of your choosing and put it in the ISO_INPUT_DIR folder defined in the script (default: iso_input).<br/>
 <br/>
 Do NOT forget to edit your environment parameters at the start of the main script (create_blackbox_iso.sh).<br/>
 <br/>